 CorePower Yoga studios keep popping up all around Boston, with one of the newer locations conveniently located right in the heart of Fenway.
-The Fenway studio, classes, and instructors are consistent with what you would expect from the franchise.
+At CorePower Yoga’s Fenway location, the studio, classes, and instructors are consistent with what you would expect from the franchise.
 The Yoga Sculpt class followed the exact same format as every other CorePower in the city and instruction was comparable.
 All locations are sure to provide a good consistent sweat with quality experience.

 Michael had a very chill vibe.
 He calmly led us through the challenging class, offering us modifications throughout the way.
 Michael did a good job of instructing the class, but he didn’t offer any hands-on modifications.